DenJens/Hangfire.Documentation/background-processing/tracking-progress.rst

             .highlight(snippet.HighlightedCode);
     }

-And that's all!
-When user opens a page that contains unhighlighted code snippet, his browser connects to the server, subscribes for code snippet notification and waits for update notifications.
-When background job is about to be done, it sends the highlighted code to all subscribed users.
+And that is all!
+When a user opens a page that contains an unhighlighted code snippet, his browser connects to the server, subscribes for code snippet notification and waits for update notifications.
+When the background job is about to be done, it sends the highlighted code to all subscribed users.

 If you want to add progress tracking, just add it.
-No additional tables and columns required, only JavaScript function.
+No additional tables and columns required, only a JavaScript function.
 This is an example of real and reliable asynchrony for ASP.NET applications without taking much effort to it.